 One way workers try to cram more work into the day is by skipping breaks.
 However, this habit actually reduces your level of productivity in several ways.
 Breaks give your mind a few moments to wander, which is critical to creative problem solving.
 Breaks also give you time to nourish your body, and to move around, which pumps more oxygen to your brain cells.
 The best breaks include a reasonably sized healthy meal or snack and a brisk walk or other physical activity.
 Studies show that just 10 minutes per day of moderate exercise can improve heart function as well as improve your mental power and emotional outlook.

 In addition to these steps, make sure that you’re doing what you love.
 If you’re unhappy with your job, you’ll likely never be productive at it.
 Looking for a new career path?
-Consider the online accounting degrees at UAB for a fresh start in life.
+Consider the online Bachelor’s Degree in Management at UAB for a fresh start in life.
 Quit being your own slave driver and learn to master productivity in easier ways.
 Your health, your productivity, your coworkers, your boss, and your family will thank you for the effort.